 Short-term teams have been reaching out through mercy ministry for many years, and now the doors are open to share the Gospel.
 One Lummi native shared, “The MTW people don't only pray for us when they are here, they pray for us throughout the year and we feel and see the effects of their prayers.”
 Teams are involved in home repairs, a small engine repair clinic, ministry to the elderly, and VBS.
 In addition, new MTW missionaries Michael and Lindie Wadhams are currently raising support to serve full-time in Lummi.

 Frequently Asked Questions

-Nespelem & Omak: Teams are housed in the Community Center at Nespelem and the Longhouse at Omak.
+Lummi: Teams are housed in the Lummi Community Building.
 Accommodations are in large open spaces with the boys/men on one side and girls/ladies on the opposite side.
 Air mattresses and sleeping bags are recommended.
-Group showers and toilets are available in each facility.
+Group showers and toilets are available.

 Yes, meals will be provided from arrival on Saturday evening through departure on the following Saturday morning.
 Possible exceptions may exist based on different arrival or departure times, also meals may not be provided for half-day off activities that are away from the group kitchen during the lunch or dinner meal.

 Yes, although we are not able to provide separate, special meals, arrangements can be made with the cook for you to prepare the food you bring.

 Teams may be divided up and in many cases be involved in both work projects and relational focused ministry.
 (Our desire is to make everything we do relational but some activities are by nature more relational than others).
 In many cases the activities will involve half-day work projects and half-day relational ministry.
 Ministry assignments will be determined based on need, and team leader’s assessment of your team’s gifts and skills.